pingcap/docs-tidb-operator/en/backup-to-pv-using-br.md

 # Back up Data to PV Using BR

-This document describes how to back up the data of a TiDB cluster in Kubernetes to [Persistent Volume](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) (PV).
-[BR](https://pingcap.com/docs/stable/br/backup-and-restore-tool/) is used to get the backup of the TiDB cluster, and then the backup data is sent to PV.
+This document describes how to back up the data of a TiDB cluster in Kubernetes to [Persistent Volumes](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) (PVs).
+[BR](https://pingcap.com/docs/stable/br/backup-and-restore-tool/) is used to get the backup of the TiDB cluster, and then the backup data is sent to PVs.

 PVs in this documentation can be any [Kubernetes supported Persistent Volume types](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#types-of-persistent-volumes).
 This document uses NFS as an example PV type.